-\checkmark To understand the economic causes and consequences of the demographic transition.

-- \checkmark To be able to expand economic reasoning to demographic phenomena. - ✓ To use formal models to study long-run (demo-economic) dynamics.
+- ✓ Understand the economic causes and consequences of the demographic transition. - ✓ Be able to expand economic reasoning to demographic phenomena. - ✓ Be able to measure and understand main indicators and their empirical implication..

-- 1. Population and development: historical background and stylized facts

-- 2. Fertility facts, Fertility choices

-- 3. Mortality

-- 4. Demographic transition and economic development

-- 5. Public policies: Health and Education policies

-- 6. Environment and Population

-- a.
-Pollution and Health

-- b.
-Population and sustainability
+- 1. Population and development: historical background and stylized facts - 2.
+Fertility facts, Fertility choices: measures, determinants and economic incentive - 3.
+Mortality, morbidity, health and development - 4.
+Understanding and evaluating public policies: ex of health and education policies - 5.
+Migrations: selection, incentives and labour market outcomes - 6.
+Environment and Population: impacts on growth and health